grame-cncm/faustdoc/src/manual/midi.md

 ```
 <!-- /faust-run -->

-### `[midi:keyon midikey]` Metadata
+### `[midi:keyon midikey]` or `[midi:keyon midikey chan]` Metadata

 The `[midi:keyon midikey]` metadata assigns the velocity value of a key-on MIDI message received on a specific `midikey` to a Faust parameter.
-When used in a slider or a bargraph, this metadata will map the UI element value to the {0, 127} range.
+When used in a slider/nentry or a bargraph, this metadata will map the UI element value to the {0, 127} range.
 When used with a button or a checkbox, 1 will be mapped to 127, 0 will be mapped to 0.
+The first `[midi:keyon midikey]` version can receive messages on all channels, and will send on the channel 0.
+The second  `[midi:keyon midikey chan]` version can receive messages on `chan` only and will send on the `chan` channel.

 **Usage**

 ```
-foo = hslider("foo[midi:keyon midikey]",...);
+foo = hslider("foo[midi:keyon midikey chan]",...);
 ```

 Where:

 * `midikey`: the MIDI key number
+* `chan`: optional, the MIDI channel number

 **Example**